-In June 2018 Council initiated an amendment (No. 59) to the current Scheme which proposed rezoning the land contained in Waterford Triangle from R20 to R60 and to amend the Scheme Map Height Plan to allow for development up to three storeys.
+In 2020 the Minister for Planning gazetted an amendment (No. 59) to Town Planning Scheme 6 which rezoned the land contained in Waterford Triangle from R20 to R60 and to amend the Scheme Map Height Plan to allow for development up to three storeys.